priyammaz/PyTorch-Adventures/README.md

 The purpose of this repository is to bring together that wealth of knowledge to truly be a one-stop-shop for everyone from beginners to researchers to gain something from and continue to push the boundaries of Open Source Research!!

+**If you want to contribute**, (and please do it you want!!) go ahead an submit a PR and I can review it!
 ### Getting Started
 All of these tutorials can easily be run on the [HAL](https://wiki.ncsa.illinois.edu/display/ISL20/HAL+cluster) system at the NCSA and you can follow the new users instructions [here](https://wiki.ncsa.illinois.edu/display/ISL20/New+User+Guide+for+HAL+System)